humy2833/ftp-simple_module/README.md

     * username - _string_ - username for authentication.
     * password - _string_	- password for authentication.
     * type - _string_ - This is a value that can use other settings.
+    * secure - _boolean_ - Explicit FTPS over TLS, default: false
+    * secureOptions - _object_ - Options for TLS, same as for `tls.connect()` in Node.js.

+    [Node.js version is 8 or higher]

+    Please refer to 'https://www.npmjs.com/package/basic-ftp' if this is 'ftp' and 'https://www.npmjs.com/package/ftp' if it is 'ftp2'.
+The 'secure' option is available regardless of 'type'.
+    The default is 'ftp'.

+    [Otherwise]

     Please refer to 'https://www.npmjs.com/package/jsftp' if this is 'ftp' and 'https://www.npmjs.com/package/ftp' if it is 'ftp2'.
+The 'secure' option is available for 'ftp2'.
     The default is 'ftp'.

 Methods
 -------